 However, to understand how science process skills are developed, there is the need for operational definition(s) of science process skills.
 Anderson model with 16 variants of science process skills offers such tool to understand and execute the problem of the study.
 The identified 16 variants not only demonstrate hierarchy, but also consist of two groups comprising basic science process skills which can be transferred to understand scientific concepts and integrated science process skills that help to offer explanations and solutions to scientific and societal issues (Akinbobola & Afolabi, 2010; Ongowo & Indoshi, 2013).
 The review of the Ghanaian chemistry syllabus indicated the presence of both basic and integrated science process skills as part of skills expected to be developed at the SHS level.
 The syllabus and the reviewed literature also prescribed activities such as reading, talking, writing, doing practical works and solving authentic problems via projects and case studies as means to developed science process skills.
 However, Harlen and Elstgeest (1992) indicated that the perceptions of teachers and the school system may or may not help to develop science process skills depending on the teaching and learning activities students are exposed to and how students are assessed.
-These theoretical perspectives thus help to identify variants like basic and integrated science process skills, perception of teachers, students and the school system on importance of science process skills and curricula experiences such as assessment, teaching and learning activities and curricula objectives that drive teaching and learning.
-The perspective of the researcher based on the theories outlined is that curricular and teacher focus must be concentrated on exposing learners to activities that develop both basic and integrated science process skills in order to go beyond conceptual understanding to solve scientific problem.
+These theoretical perspectives thus help to identify variants like basic and integrated science process skills, perception of teachers, students and the school system on importance of science process skills and curricula experiences is a second reference of the researcher based on the theories outlined is that curricular and teacher focus must be concentrated on exposing learners to activities that develop both basic and integrated science process skills in order to go beyond conceptual understanding to solve scientific problem.
 This view is constructed in the framework contain in Figure 7.
 This conceptual framework gives direction to the study.